sqlite/sqlite/autosetup/README.md

 - **`proj-indented-notice ?-error? msg`**\
   Breaks its `msg` argument into lines, trims them, and emits them with consistent indentation.
-If the `-error` flag is used, it then exits with non-0.
+If the `-error` flag is used, it then exits with a non-0 result code.
 This will stick out starkly from normal output and is intended to be used only for important notices.

 - **`proj-opt-truthy flag`**\
   Returns 1 if `--flag`'s value is "truthy," i.e. one of (1, on,